Skip to the content.

 transferBinaryInteractionParameters Copy BIPs from reference fluid false

-normalizeComposition Normalize mole fractions to sum to 1.0 true
+normalizeComposition Normalize mole fractions to sum to 1.0 false

 namingScheme Use SOURCE, REFERENCE, or MERGED names REFERENCE